-The Pergamon Museum in Berlin will be closed from 23 October 2023 and partly reopens in mid-2027 — some top items will be displayed in other museums and venues.
-Opening hours are extended from July 2023.
+The Pergamon Museum in Berlin is closed from 23 October 2023 until a partly reopening in mid-2027 — some top items will be displayed in other museums and venues.

-Berlin’s Pergamonmuseum on the Museumsinsel (Museum Island) will be closed completely to visitors on 23 October 2023.
-Some items will be on display elsewhere but the first section of the Pergamon Museum — the Hellenistic Hall including the Pergamon Altar — is expected to reopen in spring 2027.
+Berlin’s Pergamonmuseum on the Museumsinsel (Museum Island) closed completely to visitors on 23 October 2023.
+Some items are on display elsewhere but the first section of the Pergamon Museum — the Hellenistic Hall including the Pergamon Altar — is expected to reopen in spring 2027.
 The full Pergamon Museum will only be open by the late 2030s but more exhibition areas are likely to reopen in phases earlier.
-Opening hours for the Pergamon Museum are extended by an hour or two daily from 1 July 2023.
-Buy time-slot reservation tickets online — reservations are essential and tickets sell out on especially weekends.
+Some of the Greek sculptures are displayed in the Pergamon Das Panorama exhibition.

 Pergamon Altar and Hellenistic Hall in Berlin Closed until 2027